Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

 \subsubsection{Stability of the entrained dynamics}

 The stability of the regular, entrained dynamics can be examined using the same perturbative method as that for the regularly oscillating solutions of the model without external inputs.
-In this case, the results of the analysis indicate that the numerically observed oscillations of the model are linearly stable, regardless of the zero-sum synaptic weights (see Appendix \ref{perturbative_expansion_oscillation}).
-Consistently with this finding, in direct numerical simulations, the induced coherent states are robustly observed for networks with large system sizes (see Appendix \ref{system_size_dependence}).
-In the model with non-zero-sum synaptic weights and without external inputs, the origin of the configuration-dependence is obvious from the configuration-dependent outlier eigenvalues of the synaptic weight matrices.
-In the present case, the synaptic weight matrix of the model does not have such apparent outlier eigenvalues.
+In this case, the results of the analysis indicate that the numerically observed oscillations of the model are linearly stable [see Appendix \ref{perturbative_expansion_oscillation}].
+Consistent with this finding, in the direct numerical simulations, the induced coherent states are robustly observed for networks with large system sizes [see Appendix \ref{system_size_dependence}].
+In contrast with the untuned model, in the present case, the synaptic weight matrix of the model does not have configuration-dependent outlier eigenvalues.
+We observe, however, that the linear variational equation around the attractors does have coefficient matrices with outlier eigenvalues [see Appendix \ref{appendix:eigenvalues_of_weight_matrices} for details].
+These results suggest that the finely tuned model still shows strong configuration-dependence in its stimulus-driven dynamics.

-However, the configuration-dependent dynamics are expected from the eigenvalue spectrum of the coefficient matrix $B_{k\ell }^{ij}$ of the right-hand side of the following linear variational equation:

-This equation describes how an infinitesimal variation in $h_i^{(k)}$, denoted by $u_{i}^{(k)}$, evolves over time around the observed dynamics.
-The eigenvalue spectrum of $B$ for different model settings, and its determination based on random matrix theory have been discussed previously \cite{PhysRevLett.60.1895, PhysRevLett.97.188104, PhysRevX.8.041029}.
-Since the sum of a row of $B$ is not adjusted to zero even if $J$ is a zero-sum matrix, a previous result suggests that $B$ has configuration-dependent outlier eigenvalues \cite{PhysRevLett.97.188104}.
-We actually observe such outlier eigenvalues numerically (see Appendix \ref{appendix:eigenvalues_of_weight_matrices}).
-Noting that the linear stability of a periodic solution is determined by the spectrum of the product of $1-B\mathrm{d} t$ over the period, configuration-dependent stability of the coherent dynamics is suggested by the outlier eigenvalues of $B$.